mongodb/js-bson/README.md

 ## BSON benchmarking

-This directory contains the files pertinent to performance testing of js-bson.
+The `./test/bench` directory contains the files pertinent to performance testing of js-bson.

 The `./test/bench/documents` directory contains generated documents used for performance testing